tldr-pages/tldr/pages/common/which.md

 # which

-> Locate the a program in the user's path.
+> Locate a program in the user's path.

 - Search the PATH environment variable and display the location of any matching executables: